Top 4 signs you need to air seal and insulate your home

 You should be comfortable in your home.
 Air from your furnace should flow through your home, and remain inside, circulating throughout your heating ducts.
 Outside air shouldn’t leak in, although often times it does.
 When air from your home escapes, or when outside air leaks, it wastes energy and money—causing your furnace to work overtime and uneven temperatures throughout your home.

-If you think your home should feel warmer and less drafty, you may need to seal leaks and add insulation.
+Make better use of natural gas and stay comfortable this winter with air sealing and insulation.
 Here are four clues indicating you need to seal and add more insulation.

 1. Drafty rooms